On Bi-R-Diagonal Pairs of Operators: Abstract

 \section{Abstract}

 We study the properties of the analogue of R-diagonal operators in the setting of bi-free probability.
 Products of bi-R-diagonal pairs of operators that are $*$-bi-free are studied and powers of such pairs are found to also be bi-R-diagonal.
-It is moreover shown that the joint $*$-distribution of a bi-R-diagonal pair of operators remains invariant under the multiplication by a $*$-bi-free bi-Haar unitary pair and equivalent characterizations of the condition of bi-R-diagonality are developed.
+It is moreover shown that the joint $*$-distribution of a bi-R-diagonal pair of operators remains invariant under the multiplication by a $*$-bi-free bi-Haar unitary pair and equivalent characterizations of bi-R-diagonal pairs are developed.